 In operation since 1933, Café Riche is a historical landmark.
 Offering a variety of snacks and drinks with a side of earthy charm, it makes for a most relaxing setting.
 A family-run business, Café Riche specializes in traditional Maltese food, the kind you might well want to sample between or after classes.
 (The place is located only a 20-minute walk from AUM.)
 Additionally, pre-scheduled events of all kinds are always taking place here, so there is undoubtedly something for everyone!

 Built in the medieval period by the Order of St John in order to guard the dockyard, Cospicua’s imposing Fort St Angelo is located smack dab in the middle of the Grand Harbour.
 It’s 30 minutes away from the AUM campus if you want to hoof it, and open to the public every day.
 History buffs and aficionados of fine architecture should make it a point to visit.

 Walkabout: The Three Cities

-The best way to take the measure of the Three Cities is on foot, as the streets are chock-full of interesting stores and restaurants many of which you’d miss sight of if driving through.
+The best way to take the measure of the Three Cities, collectively known as Cottonera, is on foot, as the streets are chock-full of interesting stores and restaurants many of which you’d miss sight of if driving through.
 Quaint and charming, the Cities also make great backdrops for photos, and the magnificent views of the Grand Harbour are hard to beat.
 Though the Cities are admittedly similar in several respects, ultimately each has a distinct character, and just about every nook and cranny of the three are worthy of your time.

 Want more information on how to make your way to these places, and what to do while there?
 Here at AUM, our staff will be more than happy to help you with directions and tips!